Direct Randomized Benchmarking

 Limitations

-- The protocol is not scalable as it requires to emulate the output of the quantum circuit to define the bitstring \(b\).
+- The protocol is not scalable for all types of gate groups as it requires emulating the output of the quantum circuit to define the bitstring \(b\).
+However, for groups that only contain Clifford gates, the emulation of the output is efficiently done classically.

 References